François Certain de Canrobert: End of his military career and political career

 Formal Portrait of Marshal de Canrobert by Nélie Jacquemart (1870).

 He was then named President of the infantry promotion commission, a member of the Conseil supérieur de la guerre in 1872, and a member of the defense committee in 1873.
 He led a political career in the Bonapartist Appel au peuple, being elected Senator for Lot in 1876 and for Charente in 1879, a function which he held until 1894.
 His senate colleague Victor Hugo would not be tender for him: J'ai vu Canrobert au Sénat.
 Caboche de reître.
 Méchant, mais bête (Victor Hugo: "I saw Canrobert in the Senate.
 Roughneck soldier's head.
 Mean, but thick).

 Close to President-Marshal Duke de Mac Mahon, he voted for the June 1877 dissolution of the Chamber and supported the short-lived Government of Albert de Broglie.
 In 1873, he represented the French Government at the funeral of King Victor Emmanuel II.
 A well-known figure of the Bonapartist Party, his participation in the political debates was mainly focused on military issues.
 He generally voted on the conservative side, most notably against bills on education, against judicial reforms, against the expulsion of the princes and against divorce, abstaining on the return to voting by district and on the press freedom restriction bill.

-Doyen of the Marshals of France of his time, he attended the funeral of President-Marshal Duke de Mac-Mahon and was saluted by Russian Admiral Avellane on behalf of the Russian Emperor.
+Doyen of the Marshals of France of his time, he attended the funeral of President-Marshal Duke de Mac-Mahon and was saluted by Russian Admiral Theodor Avellan on behalf of the Russian Emperor.
 This was his last public official appearance.
 He died in his Parisian home, on 28 January 1895.
 His funeral was celebrated on Sunday, 3 February 1895, at the Church of Saint-Louis-des-Invalides where he was buried.
 Admiral Henri Rieunier, Minister of the Navy, was designated to hold one of the five cordons of the funeral chariot.

 He owned the Eglantine Castle in Jouy-en-Josas, which since 1991 houses the Musée de la toile de Jouy.